Fayz2/FayzUI/README.md

-**FayzUI is a lightweight, functional, battle tested and stable interface for 3.3.5 WoW clients that I've used for years on various servers and is mainly driven by ElvUI which is a total rewrite of the aged 3.3.5 default UI offering modern actionbars, UI scales, unitframes, bags, tooltips, buff tracking, nameplates/threat plates & more.
-Included with this package is a highly customized ElvUI profile that will serve as the perfect foundation for your own UI.**
+**FayzUI is a lightweight, functional, battle tested and stable interface for 3.3.5 WoW clients that I've used for years on various servers and is mainly driven by ElvUI which is a total rewrite of the aged 3.3.5 default UI offering modern actionbars, UI scales, unitframes, bags, tooltips, buff tracking, nameplates/threat plates & more.**

+ *Included with this package is a highly customized ElvUI profile I've created that will serve as a solid foundation for your own UI.
+Users can also freely import retail ElvUI profiles with no issues!*

 ## Screenshots